LeighannaSB/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/107161421/197365502-484b06c3-5dac-4559-b244-426caa6b0cc1.png)

 The T-Test for lot 3 yielded a p-value of .04 which is lower than the .05 needed for significance meaning the mean of 1496.14 is significantly different.

+## Study Design: MechaCar vs Competition

+Further research could be done to compare how MechaCar performs against competetors.
+A study looking at the safety rating could provide insight into how safe MechaCar vehicles rate compared to other vehicles- this could be a big deciding factor for consumers when car shopping.
+The null hypothesis for this study would be that MechaCar does not vary significantly from the competetors average safety rating.
+The safety ratings for MechaCar models and the competetors would be needed to find their means, then t-tests could be done to compare whether MechaCar is in line with the competetors or varies from their ratings significantly.